alexmanguera/Adwords-Scripts/README.md

 ver 1.3

 * Ability to Skip certain Ad Groups/Campaigns that are assigned with the label "STS_SKIP".

+ver 1.4

+* Processing of Temp_Storage (Ad Group for below-min-threshold keywords).
+* Carry over the MaxCPC value of a moved keyword.
 - - - - - - - - - - - - - - - - - - - - -